Top Marketing Metrics Your Agency Should Be Tracking

 Method 3: Breaking Them Down By Channel

-Another way to identify your clients' most important marketing metrics is by breaking them down by channel or campaign.
-Each marketing tactic will have a different set of metrics or key performance indicators that will help differentiate between success and failure.
+Another way to identify your clients' most important marketing metrics is by breaking each marketing metric down by channel or campaign.
+The individual marketing tactic will have a different set of metrics or key performance indicators that help differentiate between success and failure.

 For example, email marketing requires tracking different metrics than organic search marketing or pay-per-click marketing.
 Here are some of the key digital marketing metrics for each channel, including: